aurelo1502/P6_Piiquante/README.md

 ## Backend server##

-Dans le dossier backend, exécutez npm install, et node server ou nodemon start
+In the backend folder, run npm install, and node server or nodemon start